duncanmcclean/simple-commerce/docs/payment-gateways/custom-gateways.md

 There's a couple of cases where you might end up building a custom gateway.
 Either you need to extend an existing gateway and maybe send more/different information to the processor or you may need to connect with a payment processor that we don't include support for.

-## Gateway types
+## Different types of gateways

 Simple Commerce supports two types of gateways: on-site and off-site.

-**On-site gateways** are ones on which the customer will enter their credit card information on your site.
-As an example: think [Stripe Elements](https://stripe.com/en-gb/payments/elements).
+**On-site gateways** - these are gateways where the customer will enter their payment details directly on your site, using the `{{ sc:checkout }}` tag.

-**Off-site gateways** are ones where the customer is redirected to the payment processor in order to enter their payment information and then once entered, they will usually be redirected back to your website.
+**Off-site gateways** - these are gateways where the customer is redirected to the payment gateway's website in order to enter their payment details.
+Once entered, they'll usually be redirected back onto your website.
 [Mollie](https://www.mollie.com/) is a good example of this.

 ## Creating your gateway